melio-engineering/locks-manager/README.md

 We recommend the usage of different table for each service.

 The table schema should be as follows:
-This example is using cloud formation, however, you cna build the table in any other way.
+This example is using CloudFormation, however, you cna build the table in any other way.
 Don't forget to replace <<YOUR-TABLE-NAME>>.

 ```